‘Days Of Our Lives’ April Spoilers: Hope & Rafe’s Marriage Falls Apart, Divorce In The Cards

 — Days of our Lives (@nbcdays) March 29, 2019

-Although Ted has made it clear that he has feelings for Hope in the past, and even laid a kiss on her at the hospital, which she scolded him for, this week Ted will reveal that he is absolutely head over heels in love with Hope, and that he wants to be with her.
-The two will share a second, more passionate kiss, and it seems that Hope will be very conflicted about her romantic feelings for her husband Rafe, and her friend Ted.
+Although Ted has made it clear that he has feelings for Hope in the past and even laid a kiss on her at the hospital, which she scolded him for, this week Ted will reveal that he is absolutely head over heels in love with Hope and that he wants to be with her.
+The two will share a second, more passionate kiss, and it seems that Hope will be very conflicted about her romantic feelings for her husband Rafe and her friend Ted.

 Hope has a bone to pick with Ted. #DAYS pic.twitter.com/d4IL8fP5m8